Optional Practical Training: OPT Requirements

+OPT Application

+In order to apply for Optional Practical Training, a foreign student must reach out to the designated school official (DSO) at the college or university to endorse Form I‑20, Certification of Eligibility for Nonimmigrant Student Status.
+Afterwards, the student must fill out a Form I-765, Application for Employment Authorization.
+The filing fee for the form is $410.
+OPT application approval takes three to five months to receive an approval and start date.

+Job Requirements

+OPT employment must be in the participant's field of study.
+OPT jobs can be both unpaid and paid.
+For STEM OPT, an employer along with the worker must fill out Form I-983.

-OPT Employment Authorization Statistics
+OPT Statistics

 One place to look for statistics on yearly OPT authorizations is Immigration and Customs Enforcement.
 In 2021, there were 115,651 new OPT authorizations, a 105% increase from a decade ago.

 In 2019, there were 72,116 new STEM OPT authorizations.
 Compared to a decade prior, it is an 1108% increase.

 OPT Approvals & Denials from 2008-2013

 The Government Accountability Office published a report in 2014 with information on OPT approvals and denials from fiscal year 2008-2013.
 Note that the counts here are of receipts, approvals, denials or revocations that happened in the fiscal year, regardless of when other activities surrounding that application occurred.
 For instance, if an application was approved in Fiscal Year 2009 and revoked in Fiscal Year 2010, the revocation would be counted in 2010 rather than 2009.
 Thus, the number of receipts for a given year need not equal the sum of the number of approvals and denials for that year.
 The approval rate for OPT petitions between 2008 and 2013 was 96%.